What are Variable Costs?

 If Amy did not know which costs were variable or fixed, it would be harder to make an appropriate decision.
 In this case, we can see that total fixed costs are $1,700 and total variable expenses are $2,300.

 If Amy were to shut down the business, Amy must still pay monthly fixed costs of $1,700.
-If Amy were to continue operating despite losing money, she would only lose $1,000 per month ($3,000 in revenue – $1,700 in fixed costs – $2,300 in variable costs).
-Therefore, Amy would actually lose more money if she were to discontinue the business.
+If Amy were to continue operating despite losing money, she would only lose $1,000 per month ($3,000 in revenue – $4,000 in total costs).
+Therefore, Amy would actually lose more money ($1,700 per month) if she were to discontinue the business altogether.

-The example illustrates the role variable costs play in decision-making.
-In this case, the optimal decision would be for Amy to continue business while looking at ways to reduce the variable expenses incurred from production (e.g., see if she can secure raw materials at a lower price).
+This example illustrates the role that costs play in decision-making.
+In this case, the optimal decision would be for Amy to continue in business while looking for ways to reduce the variable expenses incurred from production (e.g., see if she can secure raw materials at a lower price).

 Example of Variable Costs

-Note how the total variable costs change as more cupcakes are produced.
+Note how the costs change as more cakes are produced.

-Variable costs play an integral role in a break-even analysis.
-The break-even analysis is used to determine the amount of revenue or the required units to sell to cover total costs.
-The break-even point formula is given as follows:
+Variable costs play an integral role in break-even analysis.
+Break-even analysis is used to determine the amount of revenue or the required units to sell to cover total costs.
+The break-even formula is given as follows:

 Amy wants you to determine the minimum units of goods that she needs to sell in order to reach break-even each month.
-The bakery only sells one item: cupcakes.
-The fixed costs of running this bakery are $1,700 a month and the variable costs of producing a cupcake are $5 in raw materials and $20 of direct labor.
-Additionally, Amy sells these cupcakes at a sales price of $30.
+The bakery only sells one item: cakes.
+The fixed costs of running the bakery are $1,700 a month and the variable costs of producing a cake are $5 in raw materials and $20 of direct labor.
+Additionally, Amy sells the cakes at a sales price of $30.

 To determine the break-even point in units:

-Therefore, for Amy to break-even, she would need to sell at least 340 cupcakes a month.
+Therefore, for Amy to break even, she would need to sell at least 340 cakes a month.